 Can drinking mangosteen juice reduce arthritis inflammation and pain?

-Answers from Brent A. Bauer, M.D.
+Answer From Brent A. Bauer, M.D.

-Mangosteen is a tropical fruit native to Southeast Asia.
+Mangosteen is a tropical fruit native to Asia.
 Despite its name, mangosteen is not related to the mango.
 The mangosteen fruit is the size and shape of a tangerine, with a thick, dark rind and creamy flesh.
 Mangosteen is marketed as a supplement, both as a juice and in capsule form.

 Oct.
-07, 2011
+07, 2020

 - Mangosteen.
-Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
+Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
 Accessed Aug.
-12, 2011.
+29, 2017.